FBruzzesi/fbruzzesi.github.io/docs/blog/posts/2023-12-22-raise-if-prod.md

 # ❗Raise if... "prod"

-Last weekend I was meeting with a ex-colleague of mine and we were discussing about some python code, as one does during a weekend.
+Last weekend I was meeting with a former colleague of mine and we were discussing about some python code, as one does during a weekend.

-While going through some high level code and architecture, he explained to me how they are using a python decorator called `non_prod_only` to raise an exception if the code is run in production.
+While going through some high level code and architecture, he explained to me how they are using a python decorator called `non_prod_only` to raise an exception if a certain piece of code is run in production.

 The idea is very simple, but effective at the same time.
 Whenever you decorate a function with `@non_prod_only`, you prevent your future self (that will be pushing to `main`) to remember that such functionality shouldn't end up in production.

-And even if it does, you will get a *nice exception* that will safe you from running the function.
+And even if it does, you will get a *nice exception* that will save you from running the function.

 <!-- more -->